Google Nest Wifi: Smart Speaker and Mesh Network – The Ultimate Guide

 Google Nest Wifi Design and Colours

-As mentioned previously, one of the guiding principles for Google Nest Wifi was to create something you’d want to put up, front and centre, so it works as a better Wifi router.
+As mentioned previously, one of the guiding principles for Google Nest Wifi was to create something you’d want to put up, front and center, so it works as a better Wifi router.

 Google Nest Wifi completely lives up to that promise.
 The Nest Wifi devices can be likened to cute little marshmallows.
 Both the Router and the Points are matte-plastic domes only a little larger than Google Wifi.